CodebuffAI/codebuff/common/src/db/schema.knowledge.md

 3. API Routes

    - Create `web/src/app/api/referrals/route.ts` for referral-related operations
+   - Implement security measures to prevent system abuse:
-   - Add validation to prevent self-referrals.
+     a.
+Add validation to prevent self-referrals:
+        - Check if the referred user ID is different from the referrer's ID
+        - Reason: Prevents users from gaining benefits by referring themselves
-   - Limit each referral code to be used 5 times.
+     b.
+Limit each referral code to be used 5 times:
+        - Keep a count of successful referrals for each code
+        - Reject referrals once the limit is reached
+        - Reason: Prevents a single code from being overused, encouraging wider distribution
-   - Implement rate limiting for referral code generation in a local cache automatically clears every day.
-Nothing fancy needed.
+     c.
+Implement rate limiting for referral code generation:
+        - Use a local cache that clears daily
+        - Limit the number of codes a user can generate per day
+        - Reason: Prevents spam and abuse of the referral system
+   - Implementation tips:
+     - Use a middleware or decorator for rate limiting
+     - Store referral counts in the database
+     - Implement atomic operations for updating referral counts to handle concurrent requests

 4. Backend Logic